 Pros

-Golf and other outdoor pursuits.
+- Golf and other outdoor pursuits.
 Because of its climate, Arizona has huge appeal to golfers, tennis players, pickleball lovers, and those who enjoy hiking, biking, horseriding, and other outdoor activities.
 With about 300 days of sunshine a year, you can be out on the golf course nearly every day.
 There are also over 300 golf courses around the state (one for every sunny day).
 Many active adult communities have their own golf courses, and some have several, but even if your community of choice doesn’t have its own course, you can be sure one is never very far away.

-Picturesque parks and natural spaces.
+- Picturesque parks and natural spaces.
 Arizona has 22 national parks, including the Grand Canyon, and a further 31 state parks.
 Although the image of Arizona is desert, 30 percent of the state is covered in forest, including the Tonto National Forest which covers almost three million acres.

-Top-notch health care.
+- Top-notch health care.
 Because it has a large number of retirees, Arizona also has a large number of hospitals, doctors, and other support services to look after older age groups.
 See more under the health care section below.

-Excellent food and drink.
+- Excellent food and drink.
 Arizona’s large resorts attract some of the best chefs in the country, while Tucson is one of only two U.S. cities to be designated as a UNESCO World City of Gastronomy.
 There’s also a thriving craft beer, craft spirits, and cocktail scene as well as several wine-growing areas.
 Yes, Arizona does produce some good wine.

-The low cost of living.
+- The low cost of living.
 On a national scale, Arizona has a pretty average cost of living, but it’s far cheaper than other states which are popular among retirees, such as Florida and California.
 If you’re moving to Arizona from California, for example, you’ll find the cost of living to be around one-third cheaper.

 Cons

-A hot climate.
+- A hot climate.
 For some, the climate could be a disadvantage.
 In Central and Southern Arizona especially, you have to be prepared for long periods in the summer when the temperature will be well over 100 degrees.

-Be prepared for pests.
+- Be prepared for pests.
 The hot climate that appeals to humans also appeals to bugs.
 Many homeowners subscribe to a pest control service, which will spray regularly to guard against nuisances like scorpions and cockroaches.
 Lots of active adult communities have been built on what was formerly desert land where critters live, so depending on your location, you might have to get used to dealing with things like snakes and packrats (which like chewing car wires).

 Arizona Climate

-When moving to Arizona, you can’t ignore the weather.
+When moving to AZ, you can’t ignore the weather.
 It’s a big factor in your deciding where you want to move to.
 If you enjoy four seasons, you don’t mind winter, and you don’t like summers that are too hot, then Northern Arizona would be ideal.
 If your attitude to sun and heat is ‘bring it on,’ then Central Arizona and Southern Arizona will both appeal to you.

 Most of Central and Southern Arizona has a roughly similar climate.
 Winters are usually mild, with daytime temperatures in the 60s and even the 70s.
 Snow is unusual: You might get one or two days a year with a flurry of snow, which will melt as those daytime temperatures kick in.
 There may be nights, sometimes several in a row, where the temperature dips below freezing and outdoor pipes have to be protected.
 But that’s usually as bad as it gets.

 The price paid for the mild winters is very hot summers.
 As early as May, the mercury can start to climb over 100 degrees, and it can stay that way through the summer.
 From mid-June to the end of September is monsoon season in Arizona, when intense afternoon and evening storms can cause the heat to drop and roads and rivers to flood.
-Most residents regard the spectacular thunder and lightning storms over the mountains as better entertainment than TV, but you do have to take care if you need to go out on the roads.
-Flash floods can occur, though if you’re prepared and behave sensibly, they’re not usually a problem.

 Arizona Taxes